jpalczewski/personal-starting-point/README.md

 # personal-starting-point

-Subiective selection of issue templates and another settings.
+Subjective selection of materials and designs useful when starting a project.